An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Qualitative Findings

 \begin{quote} “Like anything in my life, if I see something I have to tackle…and it’s one big thing - I struggle breaking it up into smaller parts.
 If it’s reading a really long article for a class or cleaning my room, I look at it and I’m like, ‘whoa, that’s a lot of stuff.
 I can’t do it.’
 If it’s broken up for me, I feel less overwhelmed by it.” - P13, Suburban, \textit{Learn Your Way} \end{quote}

-Some students in the \textit{Digital Reader} condition however, felt overwhelmed by having only the chapter’s content, which made it harder to focus and retain information.
-We also observed that some students in this condition attempted to create summaries and break the content up on their own by using the annotation tools in the digital reader.
+In contrast, some \textit{Textbook} students felt overwhelmed by having only the chapter’s content, which made it harder to focus and retain information.
+We also observed that some students in this condition attempted to create summaries and break the content up on their own by using the annotation tools within the digital textbook.